 Tip #3: Review Each Firm’s Fee and Commission Schedule

 Wealth managers can help you increase your wealth but they don’t work for free.
 There are two basic ways that wealth managers earn money: by charging commissions on the products they sell or assigning fees to specific services.
-If you’re not looking to get a sales pitch every time you meet with your wealth manager, a fee-only advisor may be the best choice.
+If you’re looking for truly objective, conflict-free advice, a fee-only advisor may be the best choice.

 When it comes to cost, the most important thing to consider is the amount of value you’ll get for what you pay.
 If you’re spending a large percentage of your earnings on fees, it’s a good idea to be sure that your portfolio’s performance is worth the extra expense.